HollyAutomation/Holly/readme.md

 - Debugging a test is more difficult as you cannot step through the commands
 - If you need to access the playwright API, you will need to use `async` and `await` so you may find yourself having inconsisent tests.

+## Reason for the name

+Holly is typically portrayed as green and red and the aim of this test runner is to provide automation tests that are green or red but never flakey or unknown yellow.